Extended release versions of buprenorphine: Patient perspectives on pros and cons

 Participants repeatedly noted that the weekly depot injection would be best for initiating treatment, allowing people to ‘try the medication out’ before committing to it.
-Having a shorter initial treatment period would also, they said, enable doctors to check that the patient was committed to treatment, and give patients an opportunity to be sure that they felt comfortable with the dose.
+They also pointed out that having a shorter initial treatment period would give providers the opportunity to confirm that the patient was committed to treatment, while also giving patients the opportunity to see how they respond to the dose.
 Participants also noted that the 1-week depot injection would be better for people who were apprehensive about taking an opioid agonist medication.
-Participants also felt that the weekly depot injection had the advantage of enabling people to maintain more regular contact with healthcare providers.
+Participants also felt that the weekly depot injection had the advantage of facilitating more regular contact with healthcare providers.

 Potential applications were suggested for people in prison or at risk for going to prison.

 Several participants suggested that longer formulations would be beneficial in prisons.
 For example, they said that these formulations would reduce illicit substance use, medication diversion, and prison violence, and this would ultimately save the prison service resources.
 In addition, one participant reported that a 6-month depot injection could have a useful role as an ‘enforced’ community treatment—providing a better alternative to a prison sentence for people who broke the law.

 Some participants stated that the weekly formulation would not give people time to make any fundamental life changes before the medication ended, so making it relatively easy for people to go back to using street drugs.
 Other participants argued that nobody should be maintained on opioid agonist medication for 6 months as the goal must always be reduction leading to abstinence, while some voiced concerns that a 6-month formulation might release too much medication at once, causing people to overdose, or have other long-term harmful side effects.
 Concerns were also raised that longer formulations would lead to less contact with treatment providers, and thereby diminish recovery support.